ga4gh/refget/docs/sequences_from_digest.md

-# How to: Collection from digest
+# How to: Retrieve a collection given a digest

 ## Use case